An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

-To show smoothness of $\Psi$, we use \cref{judit-nemirov} to compute the smoothness constants of each part of $\Psi$ (in \cref{cl6} and \cref{cl7}), and then combine with continuous differentiability at the boundary (from \cref{cl1}) to get the overall smoothness constant of $\Psi$.
+We then use these results as follows: since on the set $\{x: x_i\geq 0, \sum_{i=1}^n x_i \leq K\}$, we have $\psi^* = \phi$, this implies $\Psi^* = \Phi$ on the corresponding set, $\{X: X\succeq 0, \Tr X \leq K\}$.
+Next, to show smoothness of $\Psi$, we use Theorem~\ref{judit-nemirov} to compute the smoothness constants of each part of $\Psi$ (in Claims~\ref{cl6} and \ref{cl7}), and then combine with continuous differentiability at the boundary (from Claim~\ref{cl1}) to get the overall smoothness constant of $\Psi$.
+By the argument at the start of this proof, this immediately proves the desired strong convexity parameter.
+We now proceed to prove all the claims aluded to above.

-\begin{claim} The functions $\Psi$ and $\psi$ are both continuously differentiable at the boundary. \end{claim} \begin{proof}[Proof of Claim] First, by plugging in the value of $\psi_1$, we can check that $\psi_1(y) = \psi_2(y)$ at the boundary.
+\begin{claim} The functions $\Psi$ and $\psi$ are both continuously differentiable at the boundary. \end{claim} \begin{proof}[Proof of Claim] One can check that $\psi_1(y) = \psi_2(y)$ at the boundary.
 This implies continuity of the function $\psi$.
-Next, we check that the derivatives of the two functions are also the same at the boundary.
-Recall the definition from \cref{psi}:

-Therefore the $i$-th component of the gradient is given by At the boundary of the two parts of the function, we have $\psi_1(y) = 2K$.
-Substituting this into the above gradient gives This shows that $\psi$ is continuously differentiable at the boundary.
-We only used chain rule of derivatives here, which applies to matrices as well, so by the exactly same reasoning, we also get that $\Psi$ is also continuously differentiable at the boundary. \end{proof}
+The derivatives of the two functions are also the same at the boundary.
+The $i$-th component of the gradient is given by $\nabla_i \psi_2(y) = \frac{2K\nabla_i \psi_1(y)}{\psi_1(y)}$.
+At the boundary of the two parts of the function, we have $\psi_1(y) = 2K$.
+Substituting this into the above gradient gives $\nabla \psi_2(y) = \nabla \psi_1(y)$.
+This shows that $\psi$ is continuously differentiable at the boundary.
+We only used chain rule of derivatives here, which applies to matrices as well, so the exactly same reasoning also gives that $\Psi$ is continuously differentiable at the boundary. \end{proof}